 In the event of any significant factor arising or any material mistake or accuracy relating to the information included in this Base Prospectus which is capable of affecting the assessment of any Covered Bonds or any change in the condition of the Issuer which is material in the context of the Programme or the issue of Covered Bonds, the Issuer will prepare and publish a supplement to this Base Prospectus or publish a new prospectus for use in connection with any subsequent issue of Covered Bonds.

 ABBREVIATIONS AND DEFINITIONS

-Act on Actions to Combat Money Act No. 140/2018 on Actions to Combat Money Laundering Laundering and Terrorist Financing and Terrorist Financing.
+Act on Actions to Combat Money Laundering and Terrorist Financing and Terrorist Financing.

-Act on Covered Bonds Act No. 11/2008 on Covered Bonds, as amended with Act No.
+Act on Covered Bonds

-35/2008 (as amended).
+Act No. 11/2008 on Covered Bonds, as amended with Act No. 35/2008 (as amended).